ilikescience/ilikescience.github.io/_posts/2019-03-03-variable-fonts.markdown

 Looking into this, I realized that the variable font files were huge: Inter weighs in at 387kb, making up most of the difference.
 What happened?
 I thought variable fonts were supposed to be small?

-It turns out that the variable font files I was using include a _massive_ amoount of characters: Diacritics for many languages, Cyrillic characters, Greek characters, and so on.
+It turns out that the variable font files I was using include a _massive_ amount of characters: Diacritics for many languages, Cyrillic characters, Greek characters, and so on.
 I didn't need most of those; I write in english, and system fonts can support automatic translations.

 So I used a tool called [glyphhanger](https://github.com/filamentgroup/glyphhanger) to subset my fonts to just latin characters, removing most of the characters I wouldn't need.
 In the case of Inter, this resulted in a 300kb reduction — that's a *78% reduction.*